kdbinsidebrains/site/_project/03-module.md

 ![moduleLibrarySource](/assets/images/project/module/moduleLibrarySource.png)

-At the final step just choose which module new library should be attached to and that's it:
+At the final step, just choose which module new library should be attached to and that's it:

 ![moduleLibraryTargets](/assets/images/project/module/moduleLibraryTargets.png)

-Your library will be scanned and attached to you project:
+Your library will be scanned and attached to your project:

 ![moduleLibraryTree](/assets/images/project/module/moduleLibraryTree.png)